Athrun Zala: In the TV series

 In Mobile Suit Gundam SEED Athrun is one of the genetically enhanced humans known as Coordinators who joined the military organization ZAFT that battles the regular humans, the Naturals, in the Bloody Valentine War.
-At the start of the series Athrun is a member of Rau Le Creuset's team which carries out a ZAFT raid on the neutral colony Heliopolis.
+His appearance begins at the start of the series Athrun is a member of Rau Le Creuset's team which carries out a ZAFT raid on the neutral colony Heliopolis.
 The team steals several advanced mobile suits created by the Earth Alliance; Athrun himself confiscates the GAT-X303 Aegis (GAT-X303 イージス).
 During the raid he finds that his childhood friend Kira Yamato has become the pilot of the mobile suit GAT-X105 Strike.
 As ZAFT is assigned to destroy the Earth Alliance ship Archangel, Athrun encounters Kira at times as the latter was protecting the ship to protect his friends.
 When Kira kills one of Athrun's comrades in combat, Athrun tries to kill Kira by self-destructing the Aegis alongside the Strike, escaping just before its detonation.
 He is found by Cagalli Yula Athha of the neutral country Orb, who despite being angered by Kira's supposed death, allows him to return to ZAFT after both discuss the reasons for killing.

 After returning to ZAFT, Athrun is given the mobile suit ZGMF-X09A Justice (ZGMF-X09A ジャスティス) by his father Patrick Zala for his achievements in war.
 Patrick orders him to track and recapture or destroy the mobile suit ZGMF-X10A Freedom, which was stolen by Athrun's fiancée Lacus Clyne and to eliminate her.
 He is unable to follow his orders after he learns that Kira is alive and is the pilot of the Freedom.
 As the Archangel plans to face both ZAFT and the Earth Alliance to end the war, Athrun decides to talk to his father.
 Patrick reveals that he intends to continue the war on until all the Naturals have been exterminated.
 Upon Athrun's refusal to reveal the location of Freedom and Justice, Patrick's soldiers arrest him.
 He is later saved by the Clyne faction and joins the newly formed resistance group called the Three Ships Alliance which includes the Archangel.
 To end the war, Athrun and Cagalli go into Jachin Due.
 There they find Patrick was shot by a ZAFT commander before he could fire the superweapon GENESIS.
 Athrun then destroys GENESIS by detonating the nuclear-powered Justice inside it, to stop ZAFT's attack.